ashykhmat/jMetrics/README.md

 Metric | Description |
 ------------ | ------------- |
-Maintainability Index | Is a software metric which measures how maintainable (easy to support and change) the source code is. |
+Maintainability Index | Is a software metric which measures how maintainable (easy to support and change) the source code is.
+Microsoft formula is used for calculation.
+A **high value means better maintainability**.
+Color coded ratings can be used to quickly identify trouble spots in your code.
+A **green rating is between 20 and 100** and indicates that the code has good maintainability.
+A **yellow rating is between 10 and 19** and indicates that the code is moderately maintainable.
+A **red rating is a rating lower than 9** and indicates low maintainability.
+More details about formula can be found on [Microsoft Official Website][]|
 Cyclomatic Complexity | Is a software metric (measurement), used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code. |
 Halstead Volume | Describes the size of the implementation of an algorithm. |
 Lines of Code | Describes total lines of code in the project. |